Statters/docs/lj_a1_v01.md

  - As a user I should be able to delete my account
  - As a user I should be able to view the site on my mobile device
  - As a user I should be able to view the site on the desktop browser of my choice
+ - As a user I should have a choice of avatar to represent me on the site
+ - As a user I should have the ability to select a unique handle which identifies me on the site

 #### Infrastructure Tasks
  - Setup continuous integration pipeline